This post may contain affiliate links. Please read our disclosure policy.

 How to Make Beanie Weenies

-ASSEMBLE.
-Spread little smoky links in a baking dish and crumble brown sugar over the top.
-Pour pineapple juice over the smokies.
+2. ASSEMBLE.
+Spread 1 (14-ounce) package of little smoky links in a baking dish and crumble 1 cup brown sugar over the top.
+Pour 1 cup of pineapple juice over the smokies.

-BAKE.
-Bake at 350°F for 45 minutes.
+3. BAKE.
+Bake for 45 minutes.
 After the sugar has dissolved, baste 3-4 times during the 45-minute baking time.
 Serve hot.

-Cooking these Smokies in a crock pot is nice because all you have to do is mix all the ingredients together and cook on LOW for 1-2 hours.
+• Mix all the ingredients and cook on LOW for 1-2 hours.

 A white bowl filled with brown sugar beanie weenies.